 - Regulation and excretion of chemical substances between the underlying tissues and the body cavity.

 - The secretion of hormones in the blood vascular system.
-The secretion of sweat, mucus, enzymes, and other products that are delivered through the ducts come from the glandular epithelium.
+The secretion of sweat, mucus, enzymes and other products delivered through the ducts come from the glandular epithelium.

 - The detection of sensation.